 You Discover Your True Hourly Rate

-Most freelancers have no idea what they actually earn per hour.
+Most self-employed folk have no idea what they actually earn per hour.
 They know their quoted rate, but they don’t know their effective rate after all the unbillable time.

 When you track everything - the client calls, the revisions, the admin work, and the hours the project is keeping you awake at night - you might discover that your $100/hour project actually paid you $65/hour.
 That’s uncomfortable to discover, but genuinely useful to know.